ginguan/ginguan/README.md

 ***•	Implement Machine Learning Algorithm for Predicting Online Bids are Made by Robot or Human: using MySQL to preprocess the dataset and using Jupyter Notebook for algorithm implementation.***

-***•	Implement Machine Learning Algorithm for Predicting Online Bids are Made by Robot or Human: using MySQL to preprocess the dataset and using Jupyter Notebook for algorithm implementation.***

 ***•	Product Pricing from Crowdsourcing Data Mart: a project involving large scale of data for physical design of datamart, data staging, OLAP queries, business intelligence dashboard, and data visualization.
 Using Microsoft SQL, Knime.***